 - 1/4 teaspoon salt, or to taste

-- In a large Dutch oven bring to a boil the water with bay leaves, lemon juice, onion wedges, salt, pepper, and parsley.
+- Bring the water to a boil in a large Dutch oven with the bay leaves, lemon juice, onion wedges, salt, pepper, and parsley.

-- Bring to a boil and simmer for 1 1/2 hours, adding more strained stock if needed.
+- Pour the roux and stock into the stew pot.
+Bring to a boil, then reduce and simmer 1 1/2 hours, adding more stock as needed to keep a stew consistency.